- Dr. Brian Abelson

+Dr. Brian Abelson

+>

-In cases of knee pain, it is important to consider referred pain caused by hip osteoarthritis, bursitis, ITBS, ligamentous injury, and osteochondritis in younger patients.
+> In cases of knee pain, it is important to consider referred pain caused by hip osteoarthritis, bursitis, ITBS, ligamentous injury, and osteochondritis in younger patients.

-In part two of “Osteoarthritis of the Hip and Knee” we will discuss using manual therapy techniques with video demonstrations showing both joint mobilization and soft tissue techniques that we use.
-Then we present video demonstrations showing common exercises that we prescribe to our patients with hip and knee OA.
+> In part two of “Osteoarthritis of the Hip and Knee” we will discuss using manual therapy techniques with video demonstrations showing both joint mobilization and soft tissue techniques that we use.
+In part two, we provide video demonstrations showing treatments and common exercises that we prescribe to our patients with hip and knee OA.
 By providing these practical resources, we aim to empower patients with the knowledge and tools they need to effectively manage their condition and improve their overall quality of life.

-Note: References are at the end of Part 2
+> Note: References are at the end of Part 2